Improvements to our website

 - Increased customisation: we have increased the customisation options so that you can decide what content you would like to see on your weather pages.
 You can switch off content which is not of interest to you and choose your units for temperature, wind speed etc.

 - Increased number of forecast sites: we now have forecasts available for around 7000 locations around the UK.
 This includes an additional 450 beach locations as part of our beach safety content.
 This means you have access to more localised forecasts for places that are of interest to you, including residential locations, beaches and mountain summits.

 - Pan and zoom maps: we have incorporated pan and zoom maps on our weather pages, so that you can navigate quickly and easily around the UK and zoom in on areas of interest, allowing you to see more detailed information for your area.

-For more information about the changes, please see our FAQ section.
-If you would like to let us know your thoughts about our output, by all means contribute your feedback on the form provided via our contact us pages.
+For more information about the changes, please see our Frequently asked questions.
+If you would like to let us know your thoughts about our output, by all means contribute your feedback on the form provided via our Contact us

 Last updated: Apr 27, 2016 12:59 PM